patching...

 For the sixth year in a row, Wilmington hosted the Pan-Massachusetts Challenge Kids Ride to benefit The Jimmy Fund at The Dana-Farber Cancer Institute.

-With over 150 students ranging from kindergarten through sixth grade, these kids were able to ride a one-mile loop beginning at the Boutwell Early Childhood Education center, looping around The West Intermediate School, passing the Wilmington Middle School and back.
+With over 150 students ranging from kindergarten through sixth grade, these kids were able to ride a one-mile loop beginning at the center, looping around The , passing the and back.

 With Face Painting, music, refreshments and, of course, hot dogs, the event reminded everyone that fun and fundraising can easily go hand in hand.